SE-ML/se-ml.github.io/_best_practices/04-audit_trails.md

 image: #
 photocredit: #

-intent: Short statement of the purpose of the practice #
+intent: Allow post-mortem analysis of behaviour of the application. #
 motivation: Description of the importance of using this practice #
 applicability: The context where the practice applies #
-related: Other related practices #
+related: [audits] #
 dependencies: Similarities, differences and connections to other practices #
 survey_question: 1 #
+survey_items: Our ML applications provide comprehensive audit trails that allow critical assessment of model behaviour.

 ---

+TODO